salraja/WADI-Anomoly-Detection/README.md

 pip install -r requirements.txt
 How to run
-From inside the wadi_bundle folder, launch the training and evaluation with:
+Inside the wadi_bundle folder, run:

 python train_lstm.py --epochs 10
-You can change the number of epochs by adjusting the --epochs flag (default is 5).
+The --epochs flag controls how many training iterations to run (default: 5).

-When you run the script it will:
+When you execute the script, it will:

-Load and combine the two CSV files
+Load and merge the two CSV files

-Read the attack windows from the Excel file
+Parse attack intervals from the Excel sheet

-Fill missing values, scale features, and split data into 100-second windows Create a balanced test set (50% normal, 50% attack) Train the LSTM Autoencoder and report the ROC-AUC score Print out the top 5 most anomalous windows, showing both per-feature error and permutation-importance scores
+Fill missing values, scale features, and slice into 100-second windows

+Build a balanced test set (50% normal, 50% attack)

+Train the LSTM Autoencoder and print the ROC-AUC

+List the top 5 anomalous windows with per-feature error and permutation-importance scores

 Example output

 Loading WADI_14days.csv …
 Loading WADI_attackdata.csv …
 Total rows loaded: 1,382,402